Paradox Service Terms

 M. EQUITABLE RELIEF.

-Notwithstanding anything to the contrary contained in Section 12, any Party may immediately seek equitable relief (without the necessity of posting bond), including, without limitation, temporary injunctive relief, against the other Party in any court of competent jurisdiction with respect to any and all equitable remedies sought in connection with the Agreement.
+Notwithstanding anything to the contrary set forth herein, any Party may immediately seek equitable relief (without the necessity of posting bond), including temporary injunctive relief, against the other Party in any court of competent jurisdiction with respect to any and all equitable remedies sought in connection with the Agreement.
 In addition, Paradox may, at its option, pursue any and all remedies available at law and in equity in any court of competent jurisdiction with respect to any claim against Client for nonpayment under the Agreement.

 N. CUMULATIVE REMEDIES.